(This page not dependent on operating system)

 All downloads follow two standard sets of procedures.

 Procedure A) The item to be downloaded may have a link to click on that starts the download process.
 You should get a window asking if you want to "Open the File", or "Save to Disk".
 In most cases, you choose to save to disk, select a location on your hard drive and click OK or Save.
 The file is then transferred to your computer in the location selected.
 The safest place to save a file is the desktop since it is easy to find.
+It's also the messiest because very soon you have a ton of stuff on the desktop. better to organize it as you doenload.

 Downloading a file does not expose you to a virus.
 After the file is in your computer, scan it with an anti-virus program before opening the file.
 For a list of places to get anti-virus programs or use an on-line scanner, Click Here